Colon Cancer in Young Adults: Risk & Prevention

-Researchers looked at incidence rates for the diseases by five-year age group and examined data from 500,000 people age 20 and older who were diagnosed with colon or rectal cancer during a nearly 40-year period between 1974 and 2013.
+Researchers looked at incidence rates for the diseases by five-year age group and examined data from 500,000 people aged 20 and older who were diagnosed with colon or rectal cancer during a nearly 40-year period between 1974 and 2013.
 They found incidence rates for colon cancer increased more greatly in adults between the ages of 20 to 39 compared to those 40 to 54.
 From 1974 to 2013, colon cancer rates increased 1 to 2 percent a year in the younger group compared to 0.5 to 1 percent a year in the older group.
-For rectal cancer, the incidence rate increased 3 percent for people age 20 to 39 and 2 percent for people between 40 and 54.
+For rectal cancer, the incidence rate increased 3 percent for people aged 20 to 39 and 2 percent for people between 40 and 54.

-What’s Driving the Increase in Young People?
+What’s Driving the Increase?

 Researchers are especially concerned because rising incidence rates of diseases in young people could signal future public health problems.
 As obesity rates continue to rise, this also may contribute to increased rates for related conditions or diseases for which obesity is a major risk factor.